 I’ll Be Seeing You

-I’ve always been captivated by trains.
-Large, noisy steam trains hold a particular significance to me.
+I’ve always been captivated by trains, large, noisy steam trains hold a particular significance to me.
 When I was little we went to the train station to pick up my Aunt Mildred.
-Not a big, fancy station like Grand Central, but just a small rural one.
+It wasn’t a big, fancy station like Grand Central, but a small rural one.

 My mother was griping about the sweltering heat and my father snapped, “Shut up.
-It’s your goddam sister visiting again!”
+It’s your goddamned sister visiting again!”

 The fight took off from there.
 Thankfully nobody was around.
 Just when I thought they couldn’t yell any louder and feared my father would switch to his fists, I heard it – the train whistle.